aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-10/_index.md

 - Removed an outdated `GraphicsQualityOptions` image save option as it is no longer supported
 - Added a new `displayIntermediateResults` query parameter for batch requests.
 When set to `false`, only the last response in a batch will be returned.
 By default the value is set to `true`.
+- Implemented custom configuration `JsonDataLoadOptions` and `XmlDataLoadOptions` in the Reporting Engine

 ## PDF to Word conversion improvements